avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 ## Introduction: Cr8tive Solutions To Hard Problems {#intro}

-1. I have more than 40 years experience in state-of-the-art software development especially inventing new algorithms.
-I provide considerable value added to my clients.
+1. I have more than 40 years experience in state-of-the-art software development especially (a) inventing new algorithms, and (b) designing [domain specific languages (DSL)](https://en.wikipedia.org/wiki/Domain-specific_language) which can grossly simplify many difficult problem domains.
+I have a long history of providing considerable value added to my employers.
 2. I have many inventions and some __recent patents__ in a wide variety of application domains, e.g.:
     * digital automotive industry
     * Internet TV